Modes of convergence

-Note that each of the following objects is a special case of the types preceding it: sets, topological spaces, uniform spaces, TAGs (topological abelian groups), normed spaces, Euclidean spaces, and the real/complex numbers.
-Also, note that any metric space is a uniform space.
+Each of the following objects is a special case of the types preceding it: sets, topological spaces, uniform spaces, topological abelian group, normed spaces, Euclidean spaces, and the real/complex numbers.
+Also, any metric space is a uniform space.

 Elements of a topological space

 Convergence can be defined in terms of sequences in first-countable spaces.
 Nets are a generalization of sequences that are useful in spaces which are not first countable.
 Filters further generalize the concept of convergence.
 In metric spaces, one can define Cauchy sequences.
 Cauchy nets and filters are generalizations to uniform spaces.
 Even more generally, Cauchy spaces are spaces in which Cauchy filters may be defined.
-Convergence implies "Cauchy-convergence", and Cauchy-convergence, together with the existence of a convergent subsequence implies convergence.
+Convergence implies "Cauchy convergence", and Cauchy convergence, together with the existence of a convergent subsequence implies convergence.
 The concept of completeness of metric spaces, and its generalizations is defined in terms of Cauchy sequences.

 Series of elements in a topological abelian group

 In a topological abelian group, convergence of a series is defined as convergence of the sequence of partial sums.
 An important concept when considering series is unconditional convergence, which guarantees that the limit of the series is invariant under permutations of the summands.